ethan-campbell/Python_teaching_paper/README.md

 * The Python script `student_final_project_code_analysis.py` calculates metrics based on students' submitted final project Python code.
 The script ingests students' individual Jupyter notebook files, counts occurrences of certain strings, and outputs metrics assessing the breadth of students' code usage.
 We cannot provide the raw project code files, but can offer the calculated anonymized metrics (see above).

 ### Related resources:
-* Our OCEAN 215 course materials are available for free reuse and adaptation under a CC-BY-4.0 license at this website (located under "Calendar" tab): https://ethan-campbell.github.io/OCEAN_215/
+* Our OCEAN 215 course materials are available for free reuse and adaptation under a CC-BY-4.0 license at this website: https://ethan-campbell.github.io/OCEAN_215/
 * Recorded course lessons are available on our YouTube channel: https://www.youtube.com/@ocean215python
 * You can find the GitHub repository for the course website here: https://github.com/ethan-campbell/OCEAN_215